Fun with Dick and Jane (2005 film)

-Fun with Dick and Jane is a 2005 American black comedy film directed by Dean Parisot and written by Judd Apatow and Nicholas Stoller.
-It stars Jim Carrey and Téa Leoni and is a remake of the 1977 film of the same name.
-The story focuses on a married, middle-class couple who resort to robbery when the husband's employer goes bankrupt.
-Alec Baldwin, Richard Jenkins, Angie Harmon, John Michael Higgins, Richard Burgi, Carlos Jacott, Gloria Garayua and Stephnie Weir also star, and James Whitmore appears in an uncredited cameo in one of his final roles.
-Fun with Dick and Jane was released by Sony Pictures Releasing label to Columbia Pictures on December 21, 2005 and grossed over $204 million worldwide at the box office.
-It was the third collaboration between Carrey and producer Brian Grazer, after Liar Liar and How the Grinch Stole Christmas.
+Fun with Dick and Jane (stylized in marketing as Fun with Dick & Jane) is a 2005 American crime comedy film directed by Dean Parisot from a screenplay by Judd Apatow and Nicholas Stoller.
+A remake of the 1977 film of the same name, the film stars Jim Carrey and Téa Leoni as a married, middle-class couple who, after the husband's employer goes bankrupt, struggle to maintain jobs before eventually resorting to robberies.
+Alec Baldwin and Richard Jenkins also star, and James Whitmore appears in an uncredited cameo in one of his final roles.

+Fun with Dick and Jane was released by Sony Pictures Releasing on December 21, 2005, and grossed over $204 million worldwide at the box office.
+The film received mixed reviews from critics.
+It was the third collaboration between Carrey and producer Brian Grazer, after Liar Liar (1997) and How the Grinch Stole Christmas (2000).